ATTENTION: Is Your Home Safe From a Dryer Vent Fire?

 Because air conditioner units cool your home, precipitation often occurs.
 This is okay if your AC unit is working properly, but if it’s underperforming, your vents can become a breeding ground for mildew and mold.
 Are you regularly waking up with a sore throat?
 Your HVAC system could be contributing to the itch and irritation.

-Spring cleaning season is here!
-With the warmer weather and rain comes more seasonal pollen.
+Spring & Fall Cleaning is Important!
+Weather changes (rain, snow and dry times) come with various seasonal pollens.
 While clean and efficient air vents won’t recirculate this through your home, air conditioning or heating units burdened with excess dust could be recirculating pollen and other debris.
 If you’re waking up with a scratchy throat, itchy eyes, or can’t stop sneezing, poor air quality could be part of the problem.

 Sleeping often becomes more difficult when you’re not feeling well.
 In addition to struggling to fall and stay asleep because of your other health ailments, poor air quality alone might be contributing to your drowsiness.
 Breathing in an excess of pollen, bacteria, and dander might be contributing to your daily fatigue.